ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The value of the CBOR byte string used as the scope encodes the CBOR array \[* \[Toid, Tperm\]\], where each \[Toid, Tperm\] element corresponds to one scope entry.

-This document defines the new AIF specific data model AIF-PUBSUB-GROUPCOMM, that this profile SHOULD use to format and encode scope entries.
+This document defines the new AIF specific data model AIF-PUBSUB-GROUPCOMM, that this profile MUST use to format and encode scope entries.

 * The object identifier ("Toid") is a CBOR text string, specifying the topic name for the scope entry.